-A simple and sweet buttery Melt in Your Mouth Sugar Cookie with a soft, tender bite.
-This easy recipe, also known as Amish Sugar Cookies, is made with staple ingredients in just a few minutes!
+This is a simple, sweet, buttery melt in your mouth recipe for Amish sugar cookies with a soft, tender bite.
+This easy recipe is made with staple ingredients in just a few minutes!

 If you’re looking for the lightest, most buttery sugar cookies ever, you’re in the right place.